 I am available as a Community Interpreter: During the Summer, some after hours during the school year, some weekends, and some holidays.
 Please contact the office at Signs2go Interpreting for my scheduling availability.

-Texas BEI Certified Interpreter- Level: I
+Current Certification(s): Texas BEI Certified- Level: I Awarded 10/23/1992

 Jeanette is part owner of another agency and works in conjunction with Signs2go as schedules allow.